sebyddd/releases-ios/README.md

 ### Verifying LayerKit Configuration

 Once you have finished installing LayerKit via CocoaPods or framework, you can test your configuration by importing the headers and connecting a client to the Layer cloud.
-To do so, edit your application delegate to include the code below (note that you must substitute the app ID placeholder text with your actuall app identifier):
+To do so, edit your application delegate to include the code below (note that you must substitute the app ID placeholder text with your actual app identifier):

 ```objc
 #import <LayerKit/LayerKit.h>